Medieval and Renaissance Studies

 Centre for Medieval and Renaissance Studies

-The Centre for Medieval and Renaissance Studies promotes research in Medieval and Renaissance Studies and provides specialist research training and support for honours and postgraduate students.
+The Centre for Medieval and Renaissance Studies promotes research in Medieval and Renaissance Studies and provides specialist research training and support for honours and graduate students.
 It is the hub of the Prato Consortium for Medieval and Renaissance Studies.

 The centre draws on the expertise of academic and research staff from the School of Philosophical, Historical and International Studies and from across the university and beyond.
 It was launched in 2012.

 It is located at Monash University's Clayton campus in Melbourne, Australia, and here at our centre in Prato.
 You can find further information on the centre’s webpage.